 Other helpful skills and experience

 Successful private eyes possess the ability to make wise, accurate decision-making and quick decision-making.
 This experience can be beneficial for job seekers looking for previous law enforcement experience.
 Former military personnel, actors, paralegals, photographers, and librarians may find their experience useful when embarking on a career as an investigator.
-Professional investigators who specialize in specific areas may find it beneficial to get a professional certification.
+Professional investigators who specialize in specific areas may find it beneficial to get professional certification.
 A PI that specializes in criminal defense specialization, for example, can be also accredited by the National Association of Legal Investigators.

 - Possible job titles for this career